Vinnybrunn00/downtube/README.md

 # DownTube

 This script, written in Python, is capable of downloading videos, audios (music) and playlists from YouTube in high quality for free.
-The script is compatible on any system. read the README.md and learn how to use it.
+The script is compatible on any system.

 <div align="center">
   <a href="https://instagram.com/vinnybrunn00" target="_blank"><img src="https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black" target="_blank"></a>